 While helicopter fly fishing can be done in a day, we strongly recommend multiple days.
 There are many locations where we can fish up and downstream of a drop off point.
 Also, for the truly adventurous, we can fly to one location and fish a couple of days, then hike a few hours to another water.
 There are many options available, only limited by time.
 The back country is definitely yours to discover, a helicopter saves much time and effort!

 Helicopter fishing has become a bit of a boutique niche.
 Without a doubt the fishing in rivers, almost only accessible by helicopter, can be as good as fishing can get.
 These unmodified ecosystems may contain higher numbers of visible and more naive fish.
-Expect to pay an extra NZ$1500-1850 for the treat.
+Expect to pay an extra NZ$1600-1900 for the treat.
 If money is no issue jump at it!
-However you may consider that hiring a guide for an extra day instead is money well spent.
+However you may consider that hiring a guide for an extra day or two instead is money well spent.
 In two days you may well come across just as many fish, learn more and have more time to take it all in.

 Walking is very important and the back country waters require you to be in at least moderate condition, regardless if you tramp or fly in.

 If we are tramping to a hut or sleeping in a tent way in the back country, you must be able to carry your own gear and pack on your back.
 Our focus is to stay in back country huts rather than tents.